calebjmatthews/endless-desert/concept.md

   - Building that refines sand into pure sand+subcategory resource
   - Cooking allows free-form selection of ingredients, produces Mistake if not valid recipe
   - Furnaces initially can use reeds as fuel, then require charcoal, then lenses (as a solar furnace)
-  - Nearby kingdoms:
-    - North: Relatively safe traveling before sea, where many travelers come from.
-Ruins of an Egypt-inspired kingdom obsessed with the afterlife, many of which disappeared in a single event.
-    - East: Salt flats?
-Large, extant China-inspired kingdom with heavy bureaucracy and centers of learning.
-    - South: River that ends in the town stretches away, ruins of a Japan-inspired kingdom dedicated to high art, may still exist in mirages.
-Clusters of sky-high bamboo-like "dry grass" that makes excellent fuel.
-    - West: Mirages?
-Constant fires?
-Oceans made from glass?
-Hanging gardens?
-  - Four gods:
-    - Branching creation: bountiful, many-from-one.
-Tarantula whose exuvia embody one trait and continue living.
-East.
-    - Enduring creation: languid, perfection-from-mortality.
-Scorpion whose venom grants paralyzed eternal life and continually stings itself.
-South.
-    - Merging creation: harmonious, one-from-many.
-Swarm of cicadas that create weather, visions, etc. West.
-    - Detroying creation: wild, rebirth-from-death.
-Burying beetle that inters itself and is reborn from the tomb.
-North.
   - The Firefly
     - "Who are you?" "flame     flying   fires      soaring     heat air     fiery wind"
     - Giver of most quests